xavierchia/xavierchia.github.io/_posts/2023-06-11-talk-to-people.md

 published: true
 layout: post
 permalink: talk-to-people
-excerpt:  Yes, I know this is not what people want to hear.
+excerpt:  Yes, I know this is not what you want to hear.
 image: /images/default.png
 categories: profiles, entrepreneurship
 ---